-Our intent is that our teaching of Geography will inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
-Our teaching should equip children with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-As children progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
+Geography is taught half termly following the Long Term Plan - this doesn't always alternate depending on Key Stage topics .As children progress, their growing knowledge about the world helps them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the frameworks and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.

 We intend for our children to work as geographers by having real life experiences whilst they explore and enquire in an active and creative way.
 Links to History, Science and other subject areas are also explored.
 The planning of learning always begins with the skill and knowledge end goals in order to ensure that lessons are always moving children forward in their geographical understanding.
 Enrichment opportunities, fieldwork and opportunities to apply learning are fundamental in broadening the children's life experiences.